 Internationally, Rosanne’s career has taken her all over the globe, including three contracts on Cunard ships: she performed as principal vocalist on board QE2, until the famous ship's retirement in Dubai in 2008, before going on to complete World Cruises on the QM2 and Queen Victoria.
 She has also toured Spain with a potted Shakespeare show, and in recent years travelled with major European tours, in both Abba Mania, and Abba Gold - the Concert Show, performing to sell-out crowds at venues such as the World Forum Theater in Den Haag, Salzburg Arena in Austria, and the National Theater in Bern, Switzerland.

-More recently, Rosanne has expanded her professional credits to include more screen work, in addition to her stage experience.
-She has played lead roles in a number of films and music videos (some yet to be released), with more exciting screen roles lined up for 2020 (watch this space!).
-Additionally, Rosanne is an experienced voice-over artist with her own professional standard recording equipment, and is also expanding into presenting on camera.
+Offstage, Rosanne has expanded her professional credits to include screen work, in addition to her extensive stage experience.
+Among her screen credits, she filmed the role of Margaret Williams in the feature film, Nest of Vampires, due for 2020 release, and can be seen as Cassandra in the web series When It Rains.
+Additionally, Rosanne is an experienced voice-over artist with her own professional standard recording equipment, and is also expanding into presenting work.